Chapter 54:

 One by one, the slaves stepped into Mania’s portal and found themselves in the Dread Keep’s courtyard, where Rebecca, Eva, Hilda, Jessica and her team, the servants, and the Machai were waiting for them.

-Rebecca wasn’t sure how many slaves Mania would be bringing back with her but, based on the money she’d given them, Rebecca had assumed there’d be a maximum of twenty.
+Rebecca wasn’t sure how many slaves Mania would be bringing back with her, but she was pleasantly surprised.

 Mania had rescued hundreds of them.